Plesac, Reyes, Luplow power Indians over White Sox 7-1

 The Indians were held hitless through the first three innings before erupting for in the fourth.
 With one out and one on, Francisco Lindor doubled off Drew Anderson (0-1).

 A wild pitch and a passed ball each scored runs.
 Reyes followed with his homer.
-Two batters later, Jordan Luplow, who struck out against Anderson in the third, connected for 6-0 lead.
+Two batters later, Luplow, who struck out against Anderson in the third, connected for 6-0 lead.

+“It pumps me up to go out there and put another zero up,” Plesac said of the big inning.
+“We all know the offense is going to come around.”

 STRONG DEBUT